A little bit of effort to keep your caregivers in the loop goes a very long way toward retaining them.

-I’d like to address one strong theme that has emerged from this research: communicating with your caregivers.
-This topic has been on our radar from some time, and it seems to be becoming more and more pressing of an issue as caregiver turnover rates across the industry continue to rise.
+This topic has been on our radar for some time, and it seems to be becoming more and more pressing of an issue as caregiver turnover rates across the industry continue to rise.

 According to the Home Care Benchmarking Study, most caregivers who leave your agency do so during their first 90 days with your agency.
 Often, caregivers leave due to a feeling of disconnect or lack of support during this crucial early period.
 Because of this, a major component of retaining caregivers during their first 90 days is to keep strong and consistent communication.

 Here are four strategies you should apply to keep strong communication with all your caregivers—especially those in their first 90 days.

 #1: Use a Caregiver Mentor Program